“Diabetes and the Heart”

 • Learn practical approaches to incorporate the diabetes language movement into daily practice.

-Course Faculty: Beverly Thomassian, RN, MPH, CDE, BC-ADM As president of Diabetes Education Services, Beverly Thomassian, RN, MPH, CDE, BC-ADM, promotes excellence in diabetes care through education, coaching and advocacy.
+Course Faculty: Beverly Thomassian, RN, MPH, CDCES, BC-ADM As president of Diabetes Education Services, Beverly Thomassian, RN, MPH, CDCES, BC-ADM, promotes excellence in diabetes care through education, coaching and advocacy.
 She has written a chapter and frequently presented on the relationship between cardiovascular disease and diabetes.
 Beverly is a Diabetes Nurse Specialist and is Board Certified in Advanced Diabetes Management.
 She is an Associate Clinical Professor at the University of California, San Francisco, (UCSF) and a visiting professor at California State University, Chico (CSU Chico).

 Alan Parsa, MD, FACE Medical Director, The Queens Medical Center, West Oahu, Diabetes Management and Education Center